Juvenile Crimes – Charged As An Adult

 - Face penalties that will likely be far more severe than the potential punishments associated with cases adjudicated in the juvenile criminal justice system.

-The specific factors that can allow prosecutors to file criminal charges against juveniles as adults (in other words “direct file” a juvenile case with a district court) include:
+The specific factors for some juvenile crimes that can allow prosecutors to file criminal charges against juveniles as adults (in other words “direct file” a juvenile case with a district court) include:

 - The age of the accused juvenile – The juvenile has to have been at least 16 years old when the offense in question was committed.
 However, it can be possible for children as young as 12 years old to be charged as adults in Colorado, depending on the nature of the charges in question.